 Nobody wants to be sick.
 Staying healthy is key for all of us to thrive.
 But, we cannot truly thrive by staying away from anywhere there might be germs.
 Parents are legitimately concerned for the health of their children as they venture outside of their home, and engage with others in group activities.
 There are a lot of germs out there, and there always seems to be a new virus or illness that makes us ALL take a look at what we can do to stay healthy.

 Kindermusik International (as always) has done extensive research on the subject, and is providing educators facts and recommended methods for keeping everyone Healthy and Happy.
 And Ms Debbie and Ms. Lisa are also obsessively good about keeping the instruments, manipulatives and surfaces wiped clean with Odoban (used by most high quality child care centers due to it’s effectiveness and safety to use with children right away).

 “It is extremely important to create environments where parents are assured their children are as safe as we can provide.
 It adheres to our Core Value of doing what is best for the parent and child.” – Michael Dougherty, President of Kindermusik International, 2014.

-Based on this information, and my further research as we are coming out of the COVID-19 pandemic, the following policies will be in place for our Kindermusik classrooms.
-We take care of many of these cleanliness practices in the classroom are already in place, we just need the help of parents and children for a few more, and together we must renew our commitment to be diligent, consistent, and proactive in keeping each other healthy.
+Based on this information, and my further research as we are coming out of the COVID-19 pandemic, the following policies are in place for our Kindermusik classrooms.
+We take care of many of these cleanliness practices in the classroom, we just need you and your child to do your part as well.
+Together we must continually renew our commitment to be diligent, consistent, and proactive in keeping each other healthy.

 Of course, an easily identified indicator of being contagious is the presence of a fever.
 The CDC recommends being fever free for at least 24 hours before going out to interact with others.
 Learn more about evaluating fevers in this KidsHealth article.